Baisogala: Religion

 The first church was built by King Sigismund II Augustus, but it did not survive.
 The church in the present location was built in 1781 and rebuilt in 1882 with financial support from the Komar family.

+Economy

+In 2024, the government signed a deal with a German defence company Rheinmetall to build an artillery ammunition plant.
+The company will invest €180m into the plant, becoming a major employer in Baisogala.
+The groundbreaking ceremony for the factory was on November 4, 2025.